 “Love is lovelier, the second time around.
-Just as wonderful, with both feet on the ground.
-It’s that second time you hear your love song sung, makes you think perhaps that love, like youth, is wasted on the young.”
+Just as wonderful, with both feet on the ground…“ — Sammy Cahn

 Then there was the fact that we didn’t really match up on paper.
 I came from a background with an emphasis on academics, and Mike went to the Navy instead of college.
 His specialty is mechanics and electronics, mine is counseling, research and writing.

 But what we did have in common turned out to be much more important!